-The readings below are related to Jonathan Smegal’s May 2017 LAB Event on vented and unvented roof assemblies.
-They address a range of building science principles and performance issues in different climate zones.
+The readings below are related to Jonathan Smegal’s May 2017 LAB Event on vented and unvented design options for attics and cathedral ceilings.
 Together, these resources provide a general introduction to this topic and related research.

 If you find a broken link or would like to suggest something to add, please contact us.